On the genus two skein algebra: Background

 \begin{thm}[Change of Basis \cite{kauffmanBook1994}] If \((r,t,j)\) and \((s,u,j)\) are admissible triples then

 where the sum is over all \(a\) such that \((r, s, a)\) and \((t, u, a)\) are admissible. \end{thm}

-Summarising the discussion so far, we have two bases of skein module of the solid \(2\)-torus which are depicted in \cref{fig:bases} and are related via the change of basis formula given in \cref{thm:ChangeofBasis}.
+Summarising the discussion so far, we have two bases of skein module of the genus 2 handlebody which are depicted in \cref{fig:bases} and are related via the change of basis formula given in \cref{thm:ChangeofBasis}.
 The fact that these are bases (and not just generating sets) has been well-known to experts for a long time; we have, however, not found a precise reference so we sketch a proof in \cref{lemma:isbasis} below.

 In fact, the skein of the solid $2$-torus is an algebra, since the handlebody is diffeomorphic to an interval crossed with a twice-punctured disc.
 We recall its algebra structure in the following. \begin{lem}[{\cite[Prop.
 1(6)]{Bullock&Przytycki}}] As an algebra, $\Sk (\mathcal H_2)$ is isomorphic to $R[B_{12}, B_{23}, B_{13}]$ (using the notation of \cref{fig:cycles}), a polynomial algebra in 3 variables. \end{lem} In the present notation, we have